Archives for November, 2010

-After C.R. and I wrote about Dr. Robert Epstein's interesting parenting study, he sent us a link to this online test: Are You A Good Parent?
+After and I wrote about Dr. Robert Epstein's interesting parenting study, he sent us a link to this online test: Are You A Good Parent?
 (Also, there is a fascinating Extended Childhood Disorder Test link on the same page).

+C.R. weighs in: Lots of interesting discussion going on here at PsychCentral about gratitude.
+Some don’t go in much for gratitude.
+Many do.
+Frankly, when you are suffering, it is pretty hard to feel thankful.
 Certainly, it’s pretty obnoxious for someone else who can’t possibly know your pain to cavalierly tell you: Hey, you should be thankful.
 Right?

+Note: This is part of the God in Therapy series.
+We consistently use the non-PC term “God” and are referring to God in the traditional, Biblical way.
+This premise has to be laid out in order to build on and explain the following concepts with integrity to the sources, so you hopefully won’t see any equivocation in the language we use—we want to avoid tiptoeing so you don’t have to guess at our meaning.
 People are often surprised to learn traditional Jewish meditation, dating from some of the earliest Biblical times, actually stresses concepts usually attributed to Zen.
 Two of these are nothingness and emptiness.
 However, there is a major difference between Zen and Jewish mystical teachings.